What is it?

 Who’s in charge?

 Once your children are adults, the issues get more complicated.
 What if you have more than one child? who is the best child to act as your health care power of attorney or financial power of attorney?
 Who is the best child to be in charge of probating your estate?
 That’s the person who is in charge of finding all of your assets, paying all of your debts, and dividing your assets between your heirs the way you would have wanted.
 Again, this can be a tall order with parties who don’t get along and are constantly fighting with each other about all aspects about the probate of your estate.
 Hopefully, you have selected the sanest, most practical person–whether a child of yours or not–to get your assets and expenses calculated and divided as quickly as possible.

-The time it takes for a probate to run it’s course from start to finish can be several weeks, when a person doesn’t own much and the heirs agree on the division.
-Or is could take YEARS to finish.
+The time it takes for a probate to run its course, from start to finish, can be several months when a person doesn’t own much and the heirs agree on the division.
+Or it could take YEARS to finish.
 A good estate plan at the very least gives the heirs a road map to divide all the assets and still be able to speak to each other.